 Graphic Design Certificate(TVET CDACC)

-COURSE DURATION: The course will course will run for 1 academic years (3 semesters and Internship).
+COURSE DURATION: The course will run for 1 academic year (3 semesters and Internship).

 CREDITS: 24 contact hours per unit and an average of 5 units per semester.